amail/Verimail.js/README.md

 		}
 	});

-Check out the rest of our stuff at: http://www.comfirm.se/
+Like it?
+Then maybe you'll like our amazing Transactional Email service.

+Try AlphaMail for free at:
+http://www.comfirm.se/